lokanadat/federatedgrails/README.md

 * Subject should be the name of your subject class you can change this to say User if this better suits your application.

 All controllers except those supplied by the plugin will now be authenticated to the federation.
 Update grails-app/conf/SecurityFilters.groovy to make this more restrictive.

+On completion of this integration your application will have been provided with the AuthController and Federated/Database Realms.
+Generally the best place to start making extensions is within the provisioning and update routines located within FederatedRealm.groovy.
+In addition your Subject domain object will be located within the appropriate folder structure under your grails-app/domains directory.

 Configuration
 -------------